Guides for travelers

 Iceland’s main attractions are its natural wonders, many of which are free to visit.
 However, certain experiences and national park fees should be factored into your budget.

-Common Activity Costs:
+Common Activity Costs

 Money-saving tip: Many of Iceland’s most spectacular waterfalls, black sand beaches, and lava fields are completely free to visit.
 The Reykjavík City Card ($30-55 depending on duration) includes public transportation and entry to swimming pools and museums in the capital.